raj23manj/springBoot/jokesapp/README.md

   * Declaring Bean Scope:
     * No declaration needed for singleton scope.
-    * In Java Configuration use @Scope annotaion
+    * In Java Configuration use @Scope annotation
     * In XML configuration scope is an XML attribute of the 'bean' tag

 # Configurations Options For Spring Framework